pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 Geospatial computer vision is essential for understanding our planet — from monitoring deforestation to tracking urban development and analyzing the impacts of climate change.
 However, the coding and deep learning skills for applying AI models to satellite imagery and earth observation data has traditionally been a major barrier for many practitioners.

-By IBM Research’s launch of TerraTorch 1.0, a PyTorch domain library for fine-tuning of Geospatial Computer Vision Foundation Models, we make geospatial AI not only more accessible but also more practical for the wider PyTorch community.
+By IBM Research’s launch of TerraTorch 1.0, an open source PyTorch domain library for fine-tuning of Geospatial Computer Vision Foundation Models, we make geospatial AI not only more accessible but also more practical for the wider PyTorch community.
 Our goal: simplify the process so that any data scientist, researcher, or enthusiast can build powerful geospatial models with ease and low GPU and data processing requirements.

 ![globes](/assets/images/how-ibm-uses-pt-terratorch/fg1.png){:style="width:100%"}

-**The power of foundation models, even with 75-95% of the input data removed, the models do a fantastic job in reconstruction of the input data - therefore learning the underlying physics of our planet in a deep, latent space**
+**The power of foundation models, even with 75-95% of the input data removed (masked), the models do a fantastic job in reconstruction of the input data - therefore learning the underlying physics of our planet in a deep, latent space**

 ## The Business Challenge